Algafix/OSNMA/README.md

 * `exec_path`: Path to the folder where the receiver will search for the Merkle Tree root, Public Key and KROOT files, and where will store the keys and the logs (if no log path is specified).
 * `merkle_name`: Name of the Merkle Tree root file.
 Shall be in the GSA XML format.
 * `pubkey_name`: Name of the stored Public Key file.
 Shall be in the GSA XML format.
+* `kroot_name`: Name of the stored KROOT key from a previous execution.
+To test Hot Start scenarios.
+* `TL`: Time synchronization value [s] of the receiver with the Galileo Satellite System time.
+Defaults to 30s.

 For a full description see the wiki page [Receiver Options [TBC]](https://github.com/Algafix/OSNMA/wiki/Receiver-Options-%5BTBC%5D).